 World Water Day in India

+In India, there is a lack of access to clean water, which is a constant challenge that the country has been grappling with for several years.
 Prime Minister Narendra Modi signed a Memorandum of Understanding (MOA) between the Ministry of Jal Shakti and the Governments of Uttar Pradesh and Madhya Pradesh to start the Ken-Betwa Link project in order to launch the 'Jal Shakti Abhiyan: Catch the Rain' campaign.
 The project is India's first river link project aimed at transporting water from surplus areas to arid areas by connecting rivers.

-FAQs About World Water Day
+FAQs On World Water Day

-- When is World Water Day celebrated?
+Q1.
+When is World Water Day celebrated?

-- Why is World Water Day celebrated?
+Q3.
+Why is World Water Day celebrated?